hpcleuven/VscDocumentation/source/access/account_management.rst

 Organization) to request additional quota.
 Creating and joining a VO is also done through the Account Management website).
-On other sites checking your disk space use is still :ref:`mostly done from the command line <disk usage>` and requesting more quota is done via email.
+On other sites checking your disk space use is still :ref:`mostly done from the command line <storage usage>` and requesting more quota is done via email.